Cappella Mediteranea

 Andreas Wolf, bass — Bellone, Osman, Huascar, Ali, Don Alvar

-Leonardo García Alarcón, musical direction
+Leonardo García-Alarcón, musical direction

 Structure Rualité

-Chœur de chambre de Namur
+Chœur de Chambre de Namur

 Cappella Mediterranea

-Benjamin Nesme, lights
+Benjamin Nesme, lighting

 Prochaines dates